 To meet a PSIAS requirement to form an opinion on the overall adequacy and effectiveness of ESPO's control environment i.e. its framework of governance, risk management and control, the HoIAS constructs an annual risk-based plan of audits.
 Given the continuing improvements in risk management at ESPO, the plan is primarily based on the contents of the Corporate Risk Register, the four-year Strategy and the AGS, to ensure that current and emerging risks are adequately covered.
-Parts of the plan relate to audits of the key financial and ICT systems and the reports are reviewed by the External Auditor when planning and conducting their audit of the financial statements.
-A contingency is retained for unforeseen risks, special projects and investigations.
+Parts of the plan relate to audits of the key financial and ICT systems and a contingency is retained for unforeseen risks, special projects and investigations.

 Internal audit reports often contain recommendations for improvements to the area being audited.
 The number, type and importance of recommendations affects how the auditor reaches an opinion on the level of assurance that can be given that controls are both suitably designed and are being consistently applied, and that material risks are unlikely to arise.
-The combined sum of individual audit opinions and other assurances gained throughout the year (e.g. attendance at Committees, evaluations of the work of other assurance providers, meetings with the Consortium Secretary and Consortium Treasurer), facilitate the HolAS in forming the annual internal audit opinion on the overall control environment.
+The combined sum of individual audit opinions and other assurances gained throughout the year (e.g. attendance at Committees, evaluations of the work of other assurance providers, meetings with the Consortium Secretary and Consortium Treasurer), facilitate the HoIAS in forming the annual internal audit opinion on the overall control environment.

-The HoIAS presents a detailed annual report to the Management Committee in June.
+The HolAS presents a detailed annual report to the Management Committee in June.
 The annual report incorporates the annual internal audit opinion; a summary of the work that supports the opinion; performance against the plan, a statement on conformance with the PSIAS, a review of the Quality Assurance and Improvement Programme and any matters to be raised in the AGS.

-For 2019-2020 based on an objective assessment of the results of individual audits undertaken, actions by management thereafter, and the professional judgement of the HolAS in evaluating other related activities, the HolAS concluded: -
+For 2020-21 based on an objective assessment of the results of individual audits undertaken, actions by management thereafter, and the professional judgement of the HolAS in evaluating other related activities, the HolAS concluded: -